BaseMax/TypeScriptChatWebSocket/README.md

 npm run start:client
 ```

 The client will attempt to connect to the WebSocket server running on the specified host and port.
-You can adjust the server host and port in the src/client.ts file.
+You can adjust the server host and port in the `src/client.ts` file.

+## Chat Commands

+Once the WebSocket client is running, you can use the following commands:

+- `/login <username>`: Log in with your desired username to join the chat.
+- `/direct <username> <message>`: Send a direct message to another user using their username.
+- `/group <group_name> <message>`: Send a message to a specific group of users.
+- `/join <channel_name>`: Join a public chat channel to send and receive messages.
+- `/leave <channel_name>`: Leave a public chat channel.

 ### Handling WebSocket Events